“Ten young women have been strangled in Quebec in the last three years – Is there one or several killers?”

-Allo Police next presents four cases in their opinion are connected:
+Allo Police next presents four cases that in their opinion are connected:

 Norma Vaillancourt was found naked on the bed of her Davidson street apartment in Montreal on July 23, 1968.
 The 21-year-old student had been sexually assaulted, police suspected her assailant knew her as there had been no forced entry into the apartment.
 Her assailant removed the sheets and pillowcases from the apartment, and washed the dead victim’s body before leaving.

-24-year-old Jean Way, age 24, shared an apartment with a friend on Lincoln street in Montreal.
+24-year-old Jean Way, shared an apartment with a friend on Lincoln street in Montreal.
 Both young women worked at the Royal Victoria hospital.
 On January 16, 1970 her boyfriend, Brian Caulfield found Way strangled on her bed.
-She had been sexually assaulted, but there no signs of mutilation.
-Authorities believed her assailant was interrupted when earlier in the evening her boyfriend showed up for a planned date, but received no response when he knocked at the door.
+She had been sexually assaulted, but there were no signs of mutilation.
+Authorities believed her assailant was interrupted when earlier in the evening her boyfriend showed up for a planned date.
+No one answered when he knocked at the door.

 By the time of the Jean Way murder, the city descended into a state of mayhem pondering the possibility of “The Montreal Strangler”.
 Then quite suddenly, the strangulation murders stopped.
 What we know now – and most of you have already guessed – is that the finally three murders – Audette, Archambault and Way – were the work of the serial killer, Wayne Boden who by February had fled Montreal and would commit one final murder in Calgary – the strangulation of high school teacher, Elizabeth Anne Porteous – before his apprehension.
 Allo Police tried to assure their readership that the Montreal Strangler did not exist, but “The Murderous Sadist truly existed”.

 Celine Gagnon, age 22, December 28, 1966 in Quebec City : In 1972 a young man from Sept-Iles walked into a police station and declared himself the murderer of Celine Gagnon.
 Because he was a juvenile offender at the time of the murder, a judge sentenced him to 23 months in prison.
-The Gagnon family took a civil action to court demanding reimbursements totaling $21,072.14 to cover funeral expenses for their daughter, but were denied restitution.
+The Gagnon family took a civil action to court demanding reimbursements totaling $21,072.14 to cover funeral expenses for their daughter.
+The courts denied restitution.

 Norma Vaillancourt, age 21, July 23, 1968 in Montreal: Because of the similar m.o. – found naked in her apartment – Wayne Boden was initially believed to have murdered Norma Vaillancourt.
-In 1994, Raymond Sauve was convicted of Vaillancourt’s death and sentenced to ten years in prison.
+In 1994, Raymond Sauve was convicted in the death of Vaillancourt and sentenced to ten years in prison.

 Claudia Beauvais, age 22, July 8, 1969 in Verdun: Beauvais was from the Kahnawake native reserve.
-Because she was First Nations, her case generated little media attention.
-Initially a 34-year-old taxi driver from Toronto was held for questioning, when he was found lurking near the wooded area where Beauvais was found.
+Because she was First Nations Beavais’ case generated little media attention.
+Initially a 34-year-old taxi driver from Toronto was held for questioning when he was seen lurking near the wooded area where Beauvais was found.
 Later a 35-year-old Montrealer became a suspect.
 By mid-July, police gave a statement, “The condition of the victim’s body leads us to believe we are dealing with a mentally-deranged person who may strike again.”
 In 1973 attention turned to an offender named William “Bill” Market (also known as Bill Mason and Bill Reid), suspected of killing three women since 1969.
 Market went to trial for the 1973 stabbing death of Christine Harding in her St. Antoine street apartment.
 Harding had been a patient at the Douglas Memorial Psychiatric Institute in Verdun.
-Market was originally from Verdun, and suspected of the death of Beauvais and was set to stand trial also for her murder, but the Crown ultimately withdraw the charge.
+Market was originally from Verdun, and suspected of the death of Beauvais.
+He was set to stand trial for her murder, but the Crown ultimately withdrew the charge.
 Claudia Beauvais murder remains unsolved.